tpegolotti/SPHGen/README.md

 We provide CSV files for our results in the `.paper_results/` folder.

 ### Known Limitations
 - At the time of writing, the performance model is tuned for Intel Sapphire Rapids.
-Latency and thrughput parameters are not adjusted depending on the host machine.
+Latency and throughput parameters are not adjusted depending on the host machine.
 - Auto detection of CPU flags is not implemented, the user needs to manually select which version to generate (or not to generate in case of the benchmarking scripts)